bengabp/backendInterview/README.md

 You must also include your .env file in your repo when pushing.
 You could create a dummy mongodb account using a dummy gmail account for this purpose because i will also be checking your collection and documents

+- [x] First you have to create a fork of this repository
+- [x] Push your changes to your own fork
+- [x] Create a pull request against this repo

 ## Task1:
 Create an api using fastapi, ideally, users must be able to upload csv files of specific formats, and your api endpoint must be able to parse the csv, return appropriate responses if its not a valid text/csv content_type, parse the csv and     extract the fields. fields must be validated and must match predefined fields
 Objective: The objective of the api is to have an endpoint which accepts a csv form upload .
 The csv file contains contacts of people and their email (FirstName, Email, Lastname, Company_name)